0xPolygonID/docs/docs/issuer-node/issuer-node-api/identity/apis.md

   - Identity
 ---

-The identity endpoint is used to create and retrieve identities for a user/issuer.
-Polygon ID supports the creation of identities in the form of DIDs (Decentralized Identifiers).
+The identity endpoint is used to create and retrieve identities for a user/issuer. optimism ID supports the creation of identities in the form of DIDs (Decentralized Identifiers).
 A user can have multiple DIDs.

 :::note